mdegans/tegrity/README.md

 # Tegrity

-Is intended to help you build system images for Nvidia Jetson with:
+Is a collection of scripts intended to help you build system images for Nvidia Jetson with:

-* customized kernels, using a menu
+* customized kernels, using menuconfig
-* rootfs customization support
+* rootfs customization support (install and remove packages)

-Tegrity currently only supports Jetson Nano, but support is planned for other boards, starting with Xavier.
+Tegrity currently only supports Jetson Nano Development version, but support is planned for other boards, starting with Xavier.

 ## Requirements:

 Tegrity requires that you have SDK manager installed and have downloaded the bundle for your Tegra development platform.
 If you have run SDK manager to flash your platform, chances are you've done this.
-Tegrity will find your SDK Manager installation paths automatically using `~/.nvsdk/sdkm.db` to determine appropriate paths.

 ## Installation:
 To install or upgrade, obtain the files using git directly or from a release zip.
 ```
 (cd into tegrity folder)
-sudo install.py
+sudo ./install.py
 ```
 To uninstall, run `sudo install.py --uninstall`